forge-55/bunkeros/docs/reference/about.md

 If you already have Arch Linux or prefer to install it manually first:

-1. Install vanilla Arch Linux or an Arch-based distribution
+1. Install minimal Arch Linux
 2. Clone BunkerOS repository
 3. Run `install.sh` to install Sway environment and symlink configurations
 4. Reboot and select BunkerOS session at login